 I would also tell you not to get a cheap travel mug as the issue with most of the cheaper mugs is that the fall apart quickly, most notably the rubber pieces on the bottom, and the lid don’t seem to make sipping your coffee very easy or impossible without spilling on yourself.

-Recommended Coffee Brewers for Travel
+Recommended Travel Coffee Brewers

 One of the simplest but yet best ways to make coffee while on the road, or even at home.
 The Aeropress was invented by the inventor of the frisbee and stays with the simplicity of design and function.